hectorduran2801/cv-hd/public/content/Profile.md

 - Hector Duran

 ## Header
-- Hi, my name is Hector.
+- Hi, my name is Héctor.
 - I'm a Developer Software.

 ## About